-DTCC employs a structured approach for the implementation of new initiatives, which includes defining the process being proposed, evaluating and approving initiatives and, among other things, conducting a comprehensive risk assessment of new initiatives that are in scope.
+DTCC employs a structured approach for the implementation of new initiatives, which includes defining the processinitiative being proposed, (e.g., description, estimated investment cost), evaluating and approving initiatives and, among other things, conducting a comprehensive risk assessment of new initiatives that are in scope.
 Such new initiatives are subject to necessary governance and oversight to enable NSCC to bring initiatives to market in a timely and efficient manner, while helping ensure, where relevant, that these initiatives are designed in a way that appropriately mitigates risk to NSCC, its Members and the financial markets.